mma127/omg_rails/README.md

 #### Reset the DB
 Typically need to reset the DB if the seeds change and the entire DB needs to be reseeded.

-1. `heroku pg:reset` - resets the pg DB
+1. `heroku pg:reset` - resets the pg DB (can also use the Heroku UI)
 2. `heroku run rake db:migrate`
 3. `heroku run rake db:seed`